-A world-renowned scientist and recipient of the National Medal of Science in 2011, Dr. Leroy Hood co-founded the Institute for Systems Biology (ISB) in 2000 and served as its first President from 2000-2017.
-In 2016, ISB affiliated with Providence and Dr. Hood became Providences’s Senior Vice President and Chief Science Officer.
-He is also Chief Strategy Officer and Professor at ISB.
+A world-renowned scientist and recipient of the National Medal of Science in 2011, Dr. Leroy Hood co-founded the Institute for Systems Biology (ISB) in 2000, served as its first President from 2000-2017 and is a Professor and Chief Strategy Officer.
+In 2016, ISB affiliated with Providence where Dr. Hood now serves as Emeritus Science Advisor.

 He is a member of the National Academy of Sciences, the National Academy of Engineering, and the National Academy of Medicine.
 Of the more than 6,000 scientists worldwide who belong to one or more of these academies, Dr. Hood is one of only 20 people elected to all three.